 Chapters 3 and 4 describe the District's recommended feasible mitigation strategies for project-level impacts that may also be used for cumulative air quality impacts for criteria air pollutants.
-These measures have been implemented by other projects within the Sacramento Region and are considered feasible for most projects.
-A project applicant may propose other measures that achieve equivalent emission reductions as those identified by the District.
+These measures have been implemented by other projects within the Sacramento region and are considered feasible for most projects.
+Chapter 6 describes best management practices currently recommended for greenhouse gas emissions.